OpenGlobalMind/rel8-wiki/What Multiplayer Sensemaking Sector Needs Now.md

 		- Offer a "Starter" (to inoculate the emergent, mycelia's global brain)
 			- [[Jerry's Brain]]: 25 years, > 500,000 nodes, ~ 1mm links
 	- Foster divergent demos (to fight the tractor beams of the desktop metaphor and Microsoft Office)
-	- Model Idea Sex (friendlier than "idea combat" or debate)
+	- Model Idea Sex (friendlier than "idea combat," argumentation or debate)
 - Location
 	- Virtual: Sense of Place
 		- We know where the Web and Wikipedia are.
 Where is this shared memory?